apache/accumulo-website/_docs-2/configuration/files.md

 ## Host files

 The `accumulo-cluster` script uses the host files below to determine where Accumulo processes should be run.
-These files are not in `conf/` directory in the Accumulo release tarball by default.
+These files are not in the `conf/` directory of the Accumulo release tarball by default.
 They can be created by running the command `accumulo-cluster create-config`.

 ### gc